ECN352 Poverty and Inequality

 This course starts in Spring parallel.
 This course has teaching/evaluation in Spring parallel.

 First time: Study year 2014-2015

-The course draws on the central debates from existing poverty literature.
-It is divided into three parts: (i) concepts and perspectives of poverty; (ii) methods and tools for measuring poverty and inequality; (iii) causes and consequences of poverty, and policies and instruments to reduce poverty.
+The course covers the central debates in the current poverty and inequality literature.
+It is divided into three parts: (i) concepts and perspectives on the causes of poverty and inequality; (ii) methods and tools for measuring poverty and inequality; (iii) and policies and instruments for poverty reduction and less inequality.

-The aim of this course is to introduce students to a range of perspectives and methods in the study of poverty, thereby acquiring a thorough understanding of key debates and controversies.
-The course is designed to provide students with the practical and analytical skills needed to undertake their own analysis.
+The aim of this course is to introduce students to a range of perspectives and methods in the study of poverty and inequality, thereby acquiring a thorough understanding of key debates and controversies.
+The course is also designed to provide students with the practical and analytical skills needed to undertake their own analysis.

 A combination of lectures, student presentations and class discussions.
 There are threes assignments, two of the assignments involve self-study to investigate a given topic, and the third assignment is a class presentation, in pairs, on a self-selected topic of relevance to the course.

 The instructors hold office hours and are available through e-mail consultations.
 Detailed feedback is provided on all three assignments, including feedback provided electronically throughout the semester.
 There is a separate training session on Excel for those not familiar with the programme.